CASFRI/PostgreSQL-Table-Translation-Framework/README.md

  5. **description** - A text description of the translation taking place.
  6. **descUpToDateWithRules** - A boolean describing whether the translation rules are up to date with the description.
 This allows non-technical users to propose translations using the description column.
 Once the described translation has been applied throughout the table this attribute should be set to TRUE.
 * Multiple validation rules can be seperated with a semi-colon.
-* Error codes to be returned by the engine if validation rules return FALSE should follow a '|' at the end of the helper function parameters.
+* Error codes to be returned by the engine if validation rules return FALSE should follow a '|' at the end of the helper function parameters (e.g. notNull(sp1_per|-8888)).

 Translation tables are themselves validated by the translation engine while processing the first source row.
 Any error in the translation table stops the validation/translation process.
 The engine check that: